Kegels are overrated

 I’m hating on them being falsely advertised as the end-all-be-all for your pelvic floor problems and misleading people to think they need to hulk out with 100 kegels a day to build a "strong" pelvic floor.
 This can even make symptoms worse if your pelvic floor becomes too tight.
 In summary, Kegels are helpful for building body awareness and coordination, but in isolation they don't teach the brain and body how to respond in real life.

-Ready to level up your pelvic floor!
+Level up your pelvic floor!

 🏋️♀️ The best way to prevent and overcome pelvic floor symptoms includes strengthening your hips and core with weights [3].
 This is what I do with ALL my patients - we get the whole TEAM involved.
 Check out the content below if you want to explore how to do this too.